multiversx/mx-docs/docs/integrators/egld-integration-guide.md

 ### 3. Transaction handling

 After identifying a relevant transaction in step 2.3 (the sender or the receiver is an integrator's address) actions could be taken on integrator's side.

+It is recommended that the integrator performs some balances checks before triggering internal transfers.

 For example, if the receiver is an integrator's address, the integrator can update its balance on internal storage systems.